TheTeaCat/lastfm-tag-cloud/README.md

 | Men I Trust | 1330      | Dream Pop: 100 | Indie: 67      | Indie Pop: 60 |
 | Thundercat  | 700       | Funk: 100      | Electronic: 91 | Jazz: 74      |

-Before we move on, the sum of each tag's `count` over all your artists is calculated, and used as a razor - only up to the top 100 tags by this metric are kept, the rest are discarded to avoid reaching the last.fm API's rate limits.
+Before we move on, the sum of each tag's `count` over all the artists in your sample is calculated, and used as a razor - only up to the top 100 tags by this metric are kept, the rest are discarded to avoid reaching the last.fm API's rate limits.

-Two metrics about each tag are taken from last.fm using the [tag.getinfo](https://www.last.fm/api/show/tag.getInfo) endpoint: the tag's `reach`, which is defined as the number of users who have used the tag; and the tag's `total` (last.fm call this `taggings` in their docs but it's labelled as `total` in the actual data???), which is the total amount of times the tag has been used.
+Two metrics are then taken about each tag from last.fm using the [tag.getinfo](https://www.last.fm/api/show/tag.getInfo) endpoint: the tag's `reach`, which is defined as the number of users who have used the tag; and the tag's `total` (last.fm call this `taggings` in their docs but it's labelled as `total` in the actual data???), which is the total amount of times the tag has been used over all artists on last.fm.

 Here are some `reach` and `total`/`taggings` values for the tags used above: